Tito the Builder: 2008 presidential campaign

 During the 2008 presidential campaign, Tito Muñoz received substantial media attention.
-He became known for wearing a yellow hard hat with a McCain-Palin bumper sticker, an orange reflector jacket, as well as sunglasses.
+He became known for wearing a yellow hard hat with a McCain-Palin bumper sticker, an orange reflective jacket, as well as sunglasses.
 He campaigned with Sarah Palin, and was known for a confrontation with reporters.
 Will Rabbe, of the Independent Film Channel, has posted a video about Muñoz and his interaction with reporters.
 Five days before the election, Muñoz appeared on Fox News' Hannity & Colmes, accusing the media of "hiding the truth about" Obama.

 During this time, Muñoz coined the phrase: "Born in Colombia, Made in the U.S.A."